araobp/sensor-network/README.md

 I think Python is the best choice for writing IoT agent with those IoT low-level blocks.
 I am writing a sample IoT agent with the blocks with Python Tornado package.

+Python is also a choice for Data Analysis (Jupyter/IPython), Computer Vison (OpenCV) and AI (TensorFlow etc).

 I have also developed a remote management framework ["tega"](https://github.com/araobp/tega) for IoT.

 In addition to that, I am examining if Ansible can be used for managing the things.